aditidagar/Websona/deliverable-2/iteration-02-review.md

  * Were there change requests?
  * What did you learn from the demo from either a process or product perspective?
- * *This section will be marked very leniently so keep it brief and just make sure the points are addressed*
+ * *This section will be marked very leniently so keep it brief and just make sure the points are addressed* We split up into two groups, one for the front-end and one for the back-end so that it is convenient for us to explain our work to our partners.
+Each group prepared their own presentation so that together we could explain the functionality of the whole app.
+We arranged a zoom meeting with our partners to give the presentation.
+Our partners accepted all features but suggested some new ones too.